CodecoolBP20161/a-mentor-s-life-in-an-oo-way-c00d6/specifications/code.md

 #### Arguments
 * ```student```
   * data_type: Student
-  * description: A class containing all the important attributes about a students.
+  * description: A class containing all the important attributes about a student.

 #### Return value
 * is_working